 Use and Ecology

-Due to this, the U.S. Environmental Protection Agency recommended altering shower heads so that they could only use less than 2.0 gallons of water per minute.
-However, many disagree because they believe that reducing the water flow would only longer the shower time.
-Others find alternatives like using extra high pressure for the mist flow and build-in sensors and valves to shut off the water while the user is not actively using the shower.
+Due to this, the U.S. Environmental Protection Agency recommended altering shower heads so they could only use less than 2.0 gallons of water per minute.
+However, many disagree because they believe reducing the water flow would only prolong the shower time.

-The shower could also indicate a person's social position; white-collared workers shower every morning before work while blue-collared workers take it in the evening after work.
+The shower could also indicate a person's social position; white-collared workers shower every morning before work, while blue-collared workers take it in the evening after work.

-Although some people could shower more than once per day, it is still not advisable to frequently shower because it could dry and irritate the skin.
-It is recommended that a person only take showers once a day because too much cleanliness could remove the beneficial bacteria, create small cracks to the skin that could lead to infections, cause eczema, and trigger allergies in young children.
+It is recommended that people only take showers once a day because too much cleanliness could remove beneficial bacteria and create small cracks in the skin that could lead to infections, cause eczema, and trigger allergies in young children.

 Cultural Significance